 The Kennel Club officially recognises three conditions that affect Collies (and several other breeds) – CEA (Collie Eye Anomaly), PRA (Progressive Retinal Atrophy) and hip dysplasia.
-Screening has been greatly enhanced by the introduction of DNA testing over the last few years and two further conditions are being monitored in the breed, MDR1 (multi drug resistance) and DM (Degenerative Myelopathy).
+Screening has been greatly enhanced by the introduction of DNA testing over the last few years and three further conditions are being monitored in the breed, MDR1 (multi drug resistance) DM (Degenerative Myelopathy) and DMS (Dermatomyositis).

 None of these conditions are exclusive to Smooth Collies but the Club is encouraging breeders to screen and hopefully gradually eliminate where possible whilst ensuring that diversity is maintained to prevent other conditions being introduced.